What We Do

-Assist patients and families in making good choices in dental care and general good health.
+- Assist patients and families in making good choices in dental care and general good health.

-to appropriate specialists when this best serves
+- Offer up-to-date restorative and cosmetic procedures and refer to appropriate specialists when this best serves a patient’s interest.

-Emphasize preventative home and office care.
+- Emphasize preventative home and office care.

-Work as a team, communicate with each other and with patients, respect and acknowledge the skills and abilities each person brings.
+- Work as a team, communicate with each other and with patients, respect and acknowledge the skills and abilities each person brings.

-Encourage ongoing education for staff and patients alike.
+- Encourage ongoing education for staff and patients alike.

 We are proud of what we do